 The Wars of the Roses (1455 - 1487)

 The battles of the Wars of the Roses took place between 1455 and 1487.
 The war was fought between supporters of several descendants of Edward III, the King of England from 1327 to 1377.
 The war was not a constant fight that affected the whole country and its population, but a series of battles spread out over the years between sets of supporters known as the Lancastrians and the Yorkists.
 Some of the battles were fought by thousands of men.
 The Battle of Towton being the largest and the bloodiest.

+It is not truely known why the Lancastrians and Yorkists went to War.
+There may have been more than one reason.
 Was the conflict just a struggle between two factions of supporters eager to improve their positions of power in the country?

 A popular suggestion is that the two factions disagreed who was the rightful heir to the English throne.
 In 1399, some fifty years before the wars began, Richard II the King of England was overthrown by Henry Bolingbroke who claimed the English throne as Henry IV.
 Bolingbroke's claim to the English throne was through his father, John of Gaunt, the fourth son of Edward III.
 At the time there was a stronger claim to the throne and that was by Edmund Mortimer who was descended from Edward III's third son.
 Edmund was not old enough to rule the country and it was agreed that Henry Bolingbroke should become king.
 It would be more than half a century later that this unsafe claim to the English throne would become important.

 |Philippa (of Hainault)|

 |Edward (The Black Prince)|